hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step3-install.md

 Install the [release of Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder/releases) that was tested with this scenario.
-This installation follows the [quickstart](https://book.kubebuilder.io/quick-start.html) recommendation found in the Kubebuilder book.
+This installation follows the [quickstart](https://book.kubebuilder.io/quick-start.html) recommendation found in the Kubebuilder book:

 ```bash
 version=2.3.1